raggesilver/rcl/README.md

 - `array_t` — Generic, dynamic array.
 Includes helper functions for accessing `arr->data` with any type.
 - `string_t` — String.
-Includes the basic stuff you'd expect from a string type in a modern language. (coming soon)
+Includes the basic stuff you'd expect from a string type in a modern language.
 - `list_t` — Linked list. (coming soon)
 - `string_builder_t` — A string builder.
 Useful for building one string out of many, without reallocating a string on each concatenation. (coming soon)